maroomartin/portfolio/manual.md

 - Factor in **extra gas usage** for steep climbs, deep sand, and low-speed crawling
 - Carry extra fuel if your route is remote or looped

-> *Tip: Fill up at the last town before trailhead—don’t assume pumps near trails will be working.*
+> *Tip: Fill up at the last town before trailhead and don’t assume pumps near trails will be working.*

 ---

 ## Build a Backup Plan

-You need a plan *for when things go wrong*—not just when they go right.
+You need a plan *for when things go wrong*, not just when they go right.

 ### **Include:**
 - Your intended route, ETA, and return date